ECCC-MSC/open-data/docs/faq/readme_en.md

 Some weather stations are automatic (unmanned) and do not report the current condition.
 If you look to the corresponding page on our web site, for example [Edmonton](https://weather.gc.ca/city/pages/ab-50_metric_e.html), you will see that it is written <em>Not observed</em> for the condition.

 This is why there is no icon or condition reported in the corresponding Citypage XML file.

+## Is it possible to access the pollutant emission data used to calculate the Air Quality Health Index ?

+In Canada, these data are generally produced by the provinces and collected by ECCC.
+This is true for both real time and "official" data that are revised 6 months (or more) later.
+These official data are assembled in the [http://data.ec.gc.ca/data/air/monitor/national-air-pollution-surveillance-naps-program/?lang=en](National Air Pollution Surveillance (NAPS)) program, now on the ECCC data catalogue.

+Also, a number of Canadian stations are available in the U.S. database [https://www.airnow.gov/aqi-and-health/](AirNow), and are also downloadable from the Open Project [https://openaq.org/#/map?parameter=o3&_k=6p035e](OpenAQ).

+Finally, the [https://www.canada.ca/en/environment-climate-change/services/national-pollutant-release-inventory/tools-resources-data/exploredata.html](National Pollutant Release Inventory) can be accessed.
+Please note that polluting facilities are given considerable time to report their emissions, therefore the information is published more than one year after the current date, on an annual basis.

 ## Is there a discussion platform for users ?